 Bovine Tuberculosis in Australia

 Australia has been free of bovine tuberculosis (M. bovis) since 2002 according to a Wildlife Health Australia fact sheet.
+It is a bacterial infection.
 The disease was eradicated as a result of an extensive eradication program that began in the 1970s.
 "Tuberculosis has never been diagnosed in Australia’s possums, even prior to eradication of M. bovis when possums were sympatric with M. bovis-infected cattle.
 Australia has had ongoing surveillance and monitoring programs to ensure that any incursion of bovine tuberculosis would be promptly detected."

 An Australian Department of Agriculture document says that bovine tuberculosis was eradicated in 1997.